nhsd-exeter/dos-integration/README.md

 Instructions and tips for basic authentication for AWS can be found online.
 Any method that lets you authenticate and assume roles will work with this project.
 <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html>

 There is also an automated method to setup AWS access within the mac setup.
-Once the mac stup scripts have been run, the following command can be used to choose and switch between AWS roles automatically.
+Once the mac step up scripts have been run, the following command can be used to choose and switch between AWS roles automatically.

     assume